|

 enzyme which is largely found in muscle, the liver and the brain.
 It often

-leaks out of damaged liver cells, so is an indicator of liver disease,
+leaks out of damaged liver cells, so it may be an indicator of liver disease,

 although it is sometimes elevated in